-A successful static firing could indicate SpaceX is getting near the end of its checklist of things that need to happen before the Federal Aviation Administration issues the company a license to launch.
-We may finally see Starship leave the planet as soon as next month.
+SpaceX is getting near the end of its checklist of things that need to happen before the Federal Aviation Administration issues the company a license to launch, perhaps as soon as next month.
 The company will now review data from the test, and we'll have to wait to see if another test firing is required.

 Starship last flew in 2021 in a series of high-altitude flights that saw early prototypes of the craft, sans Super Heavy booster, skim the atmosphere and come back for a landing attempt.
 The next launch will be an orbital flight that sees Super Heavy launch Starship to orbit before separating and splashing down in the Gulf of Mexico.
 SpaceX has also mentioned the possibility of landing on a modified oil rig or using large mechanical arms on the launch tower to "catch" the returning rocket.